Intentional change starts with longing and imagination.

 And then my mother died.
 I was devastated.
 Maya helped me to see the potential for using the farm to help others who were suffering.

-As a certified herbalist, I now teach parents of immune-compromised children how to use medicinal herbs to improve their family´s health and happiness.
+As a certified herbalist, I now teach parents of immune-compromised children how to use herbal remedies to improve their family´s health and happiness.

 I have so much gratitude for the chance to live in this beautiful place, and to honor the ground my mother so lovingly tended.¨